World-Renowned Autism Activitist, Best-Selling Author, and Animal Welfare and Behavior Expert

 Even though she was considered "different" in her young school years, she eventually found a mentor who recognized her interests and abilities.
 Dr. Grandin later developed her talents into a successful career as a livestock-handling equipment designer, one of very few in the world.
 She has now designed the facilities in which half the cattle are handled in the United States, consulting for firms such as Burger King, McDonald's, Swift, and others.

-Dr. Grandin presently speaks around the world on both autism and cattle handling.
+Dr. Temple Grandin currently works as a professor of animal science at Colorado State University and speaks around the world on both autism and cattle handling.

 Most Requested Topics: